quat1024/YoureAnExpertHarry/README.md

 * I choose 9 more random items to fill that crafting recipe with, and add it to the zenscript file.
 * Now I recurse.
 I look at the set of 18 items just used to craft level 3 recipes, and generate level 2 recipes for each one.
 * I look at the set of 162 items just used to craft level 2 recipes, and generate level 1 recipes for each one.
-* Level 1 recipes are the last tier, so I stop there.
+* Level 1 recipes are the last tier, so I look at all the items needed and make recipes for them out of base items.
+(This prevents infinite loops if you pick good base items.)

-It shouldn't generate a cycle (since items from higher tiers are added to the "banned" list of lower tiers), but other than that, all bets are off.
-You might have to perform smelting recipes before you can craft a furnace, for example.
-Hope you found a blacksmith village house.
+It shouldn't generate a cycle (since items from higher tiers are added to the "banned" list of lower tiers), and you can use goal and banned items to create sanity checks so that you don't have to smelt items before you get a furnace.

 ## List of Heck Methods